-We, the representatives of the Communist and Workers' Parties of the five continents, gathered in Moscow for the 43rd anniversary of the Great October Socialist Revolution, imbued with a sense of responsibility for the future of mankind, call on you to wage a world-wide struggle in defence of peace, against the threat of a new world war.
+E, representatives of the Communist and Workers' Parties of the five continents, gathered in Moscow for the 43rd anniversary of the Great October Socialist Revolution, filled with a sense of responsibility for the future of mankind, call on you to wage a world-wide struggle in defence of peace, against the threat of a new world war.

-Three years ago the Communist and Workers' Parties issued a Peace Manifesto to the people of all the world.
+Three years ago the Communist and Workers' Parties issued a Peace Manifesto to the peoples of all the world.